catarinacps/bropdox/README.md

 - **redo**\
 Does the `all` and then the `clean` rules.
 - **test**\
-Does the `clean` rule and then nothing because the tests do not exist yet.
+Does the `all` rule and then nothing because the tests do not exist yet.

 ---